nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **:bulb: Tips:**<br>

-- do a `tutorial list` command first, to see which index the tutorial group is at
+- Before deleting a tutorial group, you may want to enter the `tutorial list` command first to see which index corresponds to the tutorial group meant to be deleted.
 </div>

 #### Enroll a student into a group